 Spend an afternoon on the beaches of the Mediterranean.
 Barcelona’s beaches were man-made in anticipation of the 1992 Olympics.
 Barceloneta is one of the easiest beaches to reach.
 It was fairly crowded when I visited, so venture farther north if you would prefer quiet and relaxation.
 Every 10 minutes or so, I turned down a vendor asking if I wanted a beverage, food or even massage.
-The vendors can be a bit aggressive.
+Similar to traveling in Paris (near the Eiffel Tower), the vendors on Barcelona’s beaches can be a bit aggressive.
 The first massage I was offered wasn’t actually offered.
 I was tanning on my stomach and, without warning, a woman began massaging my calf.
 I didn’t even see her walk up!
-I nearly kicked her [ my self-defense instincts kicked in ].
+I nearly kicked her (my self-defense instincts kicked in).
 I think you would miss all this by heading a bit farther down the beach!

 Must try food/drink

 Barcelona’s food market is one of the best I experienced in Europe.
 If your day is packed with sightseeing, then La Boqueria Market is the perfect place to pop in for a quick and tasty lunch.
 Meander through the walkways of vendors who offer a variety of foods — fruit, smoothes, kebabs, tapas, etc. There are plenty of souvenir-style vendors, where you can purchase sangria, chocolate and other tchotchkes.

 I also recommend participating in a food tour.
 There are plenty of companies to choose from, but I’ve always had great experiences with Sandeman’s Tours.
 The Tapas Experience was a great way to interact with other travelers, learn more about Barcelona’s history/culture and sample authentic tapas and wine at local restaurants.